Configure a VPN client for P2S OpenVPN protocol connections: Azure AD authentication

-This article helps you configure the Azure VPN Client on a Windows computer to connect to a virtual network using a VPN Gateway point-to-site (P2S) VPN and Azure Active Directory authentication.
+This article helps you configure a VPN client to connect using point-to-site VPN and Azure Active Directory authentication.
 Before you can connect and authenticate using Azure AD, you must first configure your Azure AD tenant.
 For more information, see Configure an Azure AD tenant.
-For more information about point-to-site, see About point-to-site VPN.
-The Azure VPN Client supported with Windows FIPS mode with the KB4577063 hotfix.

-Azure AD authentication is supported only for OpenVPN® protocol connections and requires the Azure VPN Client.
+Azure AD authentication is supported only for OpenVPN® protocol connections.

 Download the latest version of the Azure VPN Client install files using one of the following links:

 Install the Azure VPN Client to each computer.

 Verify that the Azure VPN Client has permission to run in the background.
 For steps, see Windows background apps.

 To verify the installed client version, open the Azure VPN Client.
 Go to the bottom of the client and click ... -> ?
 Help.
 In the right pane, you can see the client version number.

 To create a certificate-based client profile

 When working with a certificate-based profile, make sure that the appropriate certificates are installed on the client computer.
 You can install and specify more than one certificate when using the Azure VPN client version 2.1963.44.0 or higher.
 For more information about certificates, see Install client certificates.